|103rd Running of the Indianapolis 500

 NTT IndyCar Series

-- FAST FACTS: He will start 26th for his first oval race and first Indianapolis 500… Competed in 11 road and street course races with Ed Carpenter Racing with a best start of fourth at St. Pete in his debut and a best finish of 11th at Toronto.
+- FAST FACTS: Will be his first oval race and first Indianapolis 500… Competed in 11 road and street course races with Ed Carpenter Racing with a best start of fourth at St. Pete in his debut and a best finish of 11th at Toronto.
 He participated in a 2018 pre-season test at the Phoenix International Raceway oval before the season-opener at St. Petersburg but that was his only oval experience.

 TIL NEXT TIME, I AM STILL WORKING ON MY REDNECK!